ZakYeo/Battleships_By_Zak/README.md

 # Battleships By Zak |  22/04/2021

 This project is battleships coded in Android Studio using Kotlin.

-The logic & UI are fully functional and some additional features have been implemented.<br>
+This project was an assignment for university and was my first time using Kotlin and Android Studio in such a manner.<br>

 <h1>Additional Logic Features:</h1>
   <h2>A better computer player</h2>